godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

 Instancing scenes
 -----------------

 You can instantiate packed scenes normally and add them to the scene currently opened in the editor.
-Be sure to set the scene root as the owner of all the nodes created this way or the nodes won't be visible in the editor.
+By default, nodes or scenes added with :ref:`Node.add_child(node) <class_Node_method_add_child>` are **not** visible in the Scene tree dock and are **not** persisted to disk.
+If you wish the node or scene to be visible in the scene tree dock and persisted to disk when saving the scene, you need to set the child node's :ref:`owner <class_Node_property_owner>` property to the currently edited scene root.

 If you are using ``tool``: